Creating a website is simple however without your domain name matching your niche, you are setting yourself up for failure.

 There is nothing worse than leading someone to think they are going to get what they are looking for only to end up finding something completely different.

 This will also reflect negatively on your website and you as a creator.
-Many might not want to comment, like, or share your content simply because your name doesn’t match your chosen niche content and they felt misled even though your articles have amazing and informative information.
+You will get very little comments, likes, or shares your content.
+As your name doesn’t match your niche they might feel misled even if your content is amazing.

 1.Your niche is important.
 The content you write needs to be evergreen today and in the future or at least enable you to keep the information updated.